Last updated July 20th, 2021.

 Besides strata titles, another quirk in the Cambodia property market is the distinction between “hard titles” and “soft titles”.
-Both give legal freehold status and must be owned by either a Cambodian person or Cambodian company.
+Both give you legal freehold status and must be owned by either a Cambodian person or Cambodian company.

-But there are a few important differences between hard tiles and soft titles.
+Yet there are a few important differences between hard tiles and soft titles.

 Hard titles are registered through the national government’s land registry and give property owners an indisputable right.
 Soft titles are instead registered through the local government.
 Soft titles are, at least in theory, not as ironclad as hard titles.

 Most Cambodians even prefer soft title property because the transfer fees are a lot lower.
-Not only that, but the local government takes less time for processing compared to the national government.
+Not only that, but the local government takes far less time for processing compared to the national government.

 Everything can be finished in a few days rather than months – something that especially makes a flipper’s life easier.